Skip to content

-From grand Ramadan tents to heritage-inspired restaurants, traditional iftars in Dubai offer a chance to experience authentic Emirati and regional flavours throughout the Holy Month.
-If you’re looking for classic menus, live cooking stations and time-honoured dishes, these are some of the standout options to book for Ramadan 2026.
+From grand Ramadan tents to heritage-inspired restaurants, traditional iftar Dubai experiences in 2026 offer a chance to savour authentic Emirati and regional flavours throughout the Holy Month.
+If you're looking for classic menus, live cooking stations and time-honoured dishes, these eight venues are the standout options to book for Ramadan 2026.

 1. Al Diwan – Burj Al Arab